 The External Affairs staff at Alice Peck Day Memorial Hospital assists journalists by providing information, arranging interviews, and accommodating other requests in a timely manner.
 We have experts available to speak about medical topics and health issues.
-Please contact the VP of External Affairs for assistance.
+Please contact the marketing department for assistance.

 Patient Information Policy